PennLINC/xcpEngine/docs/containers/index.rst

 .. _singularity:

-Using xcpEngine with singularity
+Using xcpEngine with Singularity_
 ---------------------------------

-The easiest way to get started with xcpEngine on a HPC system is to build a Singularity image from the xcpEngine released on dockerhub.::
+The easiest way to get started with xcpEngine on a HPC system is to build a Singularity_ image from the xcpEngine released on dockerhub.::

   $ singularity build xcpEngine.simg docker://pennbbl/xcpengine:latest